supun-io/argon/README.md

 Problmes it solve:

-- "HTML + CSS + JS is too complicated"
+- "HTML + CSS + JS is too bloated and complex"
 - "Electron is too heavy, I just want to make a simple desktop app"